Looking to improve your 5k running speed? In this article we’ll take a look at what it takes to run a fast 5k.

 Tempo running involves continuous running (~20-40minutes) at an intensity that’s slightly lower than your threshold pace (see below).
-As an example, this would normally be run at a pace that’s approximately 30seconds slower per mile, than 5k pace.
+As an example, this would normally be run at a pace that’s approximately 30seconds slower per mile than 5k pace.
 Or, approximately 15 seconds/mile slower than 10k pace.
-For most runners this is close to their half marathon running pace.
+For many runners this is close to their half marathon running pace.

 Because the pace is slower, these are slightly less specific for 5k running, than threshold intervals (see below).
-Having said that, it’s still a useful training intensity, that will improve your ability to sustain a faster running pace.
+Having said that, it’s still a useful training intensity and will improve your ability to sustain a faster running pace.